Become a Nurse in the Growing Field of Healthcare

 Requirements for Nursing Program Admission

-In order to be considered for admission to the prelicensure BSN program at North Carolina Wesleyan University, students must meet the following criteria:
+In order to be considered for admission to the prelicensure BSN program at North Carolina Wesleyan University, students should have achieved the following minimum criteria to be considered for admission:

 Required:

-• A letter of recommendation from a current or former college professor or instructor.
+2. One letter of recommendation from a supervisor/manager and current or former college professor or instructor.

-• Signed NCWU Essential Requirements for Nursing Education Document
+1. Signed NCWU Essential Requirements for Nursing Education document

 • CNA I listing with the NC Nurse Aide Registry